 Getting to Sintra and getting around Sintra

-Sintra is a very popular day trip from Lisbon, so getting an early start is well worth the effort – buses and the town get terribly busy in the afternoon, with long queues and frustrated visitors.
+Sintra is one of the most popular day trips from Lisbon, so getting an early start is well worth the effort – buses and the town get terribly busy in the afternoon, with long queues and frustrated visitors.

 Sintra is an easy 40minute train trip from the central and very easy to navigate Rossio train station.
 If you have a Viva Viagem ticket and have paid for the “Zapping” option you can easily use that.
 Trains run frequently and are clean and comfortable.
 The train trip itself is not particularly exciting, but don’t worry, once you arrive in Sintra, everything changes……